lidofinance/dual-governance/docs/specification.md

 The contract only allows proposal submission and scheduling by the `governance` address.
 Normally, this address points to the [`DualGovernance`](#Contract-DualGovernancesol) singleton instance.
 Proposal execution is permissionless, unless Emergency Mode is activated.

 If the Emergency Committees are set up and active, the governance proposal gets a separate emergency protection timelock between submitting and scheduling.
-This additional timelock is implemented in the `EmergencyProtectedTimelock` contract to protect from zero-day vulnerability in the logic of `DualGovenance.sol` and other core DG contracts.
+This additional timelock is implemented in the `EmergencyProtectedTimelock` contract to protect from zero-day vulnerability in the logic of `DualGovernance.sol` and other core DG contracts.
 If the Emergency Committees aren't set, the proposal flow is the same, but the timelock duration is zero.

 Emergency Activation Committee, while active, can enable the Emergency Mode.
 This mode prohibits anyone but the Emergency Execution Committee from executing proposals.
 It also allows the Emergency Execution Committee to reset the governance, effectively disabling the Dual Governance subsystem.